-Choosing between the original Leesa and the Leesa Hybrid (formerly known as the Sapira) mattress?
+Choosing between the original Leesa and the Leesa Hybrid mattress?
 Our comparison review will help you pick!

-If you’re shopping for a Leesa mattress, you may be stuck wondering which mattress is best for you between the original Leesa mattress, the Leesa Hybrid (formerly known as the Sapira mattress).
+If you’re shopping for a Leesa mattress, you may be stuck wondering which mattress is best for you between the original Leesa mattress, the Leesa Hybrid.
 In this comparison review, we’ll be comparing the Leesa vs. Leesa Hybrid mattress.
 To learn more about all the Leesa mattresses, check out our brand overview.

 Take a look at our in-depth comparison below to see how these two bed-in-a-box mattresses stack up against each other.

 The Leesa mattress is an all-foam mattress with three layers of memory foam, and the Leesa Hybrid mattress has two layers of foam and one layer of pocket springs like a traditional innerspring mattress.
 The key differences between these beds, much like the differences between any memory foam vs. spring mattress, are in the construction and the feel.

 Foam blend mattress that's ideal for the average sleeper